-- Concentrates can be composed of as much as 80 percent or 90 percent THC, the psychoactive ingredient in marijuana. - Concentrates can be composed of as much as 80 - 90 percent THC, as compared to 3 - 15% potency in marijuana joints. - Hashish Oil (hash oil. liquid hash, cannabis oil) is produced by extracting the cannabinoids from the plant material with toxic solvents. such as butane - There are concerns that vape pens allow teens to smoke marijuana without being detected, because the pens leave no odor. - Marijuana is commonly added to baked goods and other edibles, which can be attractive to children
+- Concentrates can be composed of as much as 80-90% THC, the psychoactive ingredient in marijuana, as compared to 3-15% THC potency levels in marijuana joints. - Hashish Oil (hash oil. liquid hash, cannabis oil) is produced by extracting the cannabinoids from the plant material with toxic solvents. such as butane - There are concerns that vape pens allow teens to smoke marijuana without being detected, because the pens leave no odor. - Marijuana is commonly added to baked goods and other edibles, which can be attractive to children.